-- 13. Right click on the plot and select "Export Data As CSV" to save the dimensionless data for further processing or plotting with another program. - 14.
+- 14. Right click on the plot and select "Export Data As CSV" to save the dimensionless data for further processing or plotting with another program. - Note: The data is saved as displayed on the plot.
+So only selected profiles are exported, and if binning has been done the binned profiles are exported. - 15.
 Click the Close button to close the Dimensionless Kratky Plot window.